cguttweb/nuxt-portfolio-blog/content/posts/javascript-objects.md

 Object.freeze(myTeam)

 myTeam.fullName = 'Liverpool Football Club'
-// this will be ignored as the freeze prevnets any mutation
+// this will be ignored as the freeze prevents any mutation to the myTeam object
 ```